-The superconducting magnets in HiLumi will be 50 percent stronger than current collider magnets, generating fields of up to 12 teslas x A tesla is a unit of magnetic field strength.
-A typical refrigerator magnet, for example, is about 0.01 tesla. .
+The superconducting magnets in HiLumi will be 50 percent stronger than current collider magnets, generating fields of up to 12 teslas x Tesla, or T, is a unit of magnetic field strength; a strong refrigerator magnet is .01 tesla, and a typical MRI machine is 1.5 to 3 tesla.
+The MagLab's strongest persistent magnet has a field of 45 teslas. .
 (While much stronger than a typical MRI magnet of about 2 teslas, these collider magnets are far less powerful than the research magnets in use at the National MagLab, which can reach up to 100 teslas.
 However, the MagLab's magnets are engineered differently and serve a different research purpose.)
 Unlike the wires in LHC's existing magnets, made from niobium-titanium, wires for the new magnet will be drawn from niobium-tin, which performs better in high magnetic fields.

 Cooley, a professor of mechanical engineering at the FAMU-FSU College of Engineering who studies particle accelerator technologies, has been in charge of sourcing the 1,800 kilometers (about 1,118 miles) of wire needed just for the focusing magnets the U.S. is contributing to HiLumi.
 That wire is being fabricated to CERN's specs by Bruker Corporation.